trustbit/logistic-hackathon-public/README.md

 Freight transports, delivery routes and logistics systems are key drivers of the European economy.
 They allow countries to work together across borders, achieve better results together and find efficient and sustainable solutions for the future through cooperation and collaboration.
 Trustbit aims to foster this cooperation and brings together experts, developers and scientists to demonstrate what we can achieve by joining forces.

 You do not have to be an expert in machine learning or data science.
-If you know how to code in one of our supported languages (Python and Java) you are ready to go.
+If you know how to code in one of our supported languages (C#, Java, Python) you are ready to go.
 A simple script making decisions via if / else branches might even be better than an involved machine learning model.
 We are excited to see what you can achieve!

 ## Simulation
 The simulation is represented by a map of locations connected by a network of streets.
 Some locations are special, as they produce goods, which will need shipping to other locations.
 The participants of the competition will get to program trucks which can load the cargo and deliver it.
 The goal is to be more efficient than the trucks of competitors.